Singapore to start vaccinating 12-18 year-olds as PM outlines reopening plans

 It will hasten contact-tracing and testing, including via over the counter DIY tests.
 Lee said he had received confirmation of faster deliveries of COVID-19 vaccines over the next two months.

-In another announcement on Monday, the city-state said it will allow private healthcare providers to access other COVID-19 vaccines that are on the World Health Organization's (WHO) emergency use listing, such as shots from Johnson & Johnson (JNJ.N), AstraZeneca (AZN.L), and Sinopharm (1099.HK).
+In another announcement on Monday, the city-state said it will allow private healthcare providers to access other COVID-19 vaccines that are on the World Health Organization’s (WHO) emergency use listing, such as shots from Johnson & Johnson, AstraZeneca, and Sinopharm.

 Ong Ye Kung, the health minister, said this means that if approved by the WHO, institutions can apply to draw on 200,000 doses of the vaccine developed by China’s Sinovac Biotech, which have been delivered but await Singapore’s regulatory nod.